paraschas/jaws/README.md

 multi-threaded

-parses PHP files if enabled in the configuration
+does not parse PHP files

 gets configuration from an XML file passed as an argument

+TODO
 display a page with statistics regarding the uptime, the number of connections, the errors occured, the mean page serve time

+TODO
 keeps a log of the connections and the errors

 supported file types:
 text files, jpg, png, tiff, bmp, avi, mpg4, mp3, ogg, pdf, ms-word, ms-excel, ms-ppt

+on a directory resource request, serve index.htm or index.html if one exists;
+TODO
-on a directory resource request, serve index.htm or index.html if one exists; else parse index.php and return the result if it exists; else return an HTML page with the contents of the directory as links, including a link to the parent directory, if one exists (see document root)
+else return an HTML page with the contents of the directory as links, including a link to the parent directory, if one exists (see document root)

 ## not supported